-Week 1: Culture and the Black Experience in Historical Perspective.

-A. Theme: African spirituality and oral traditions
+Week I: Culture and the Black Experience in Historical Perspective.
+A. Theme: African Spirituality and Oral Traditions

-- 1. What are the advantages and disadvantages of the oral tradition? - 2.
-What African traditions survive in the New World?
+Questions: 1.
+What are the advantages and disadvantages of the oral tradition?
+2. What African traditions survive in the New World?

-Reading: Wilmore, chap.
-1

-B. Theme: "Black" Christianity v.
-"White" Christianity
+Reading: Wilmore, Chapter 1 B. Theme: "Black" Christianity versus "White" Christianity

-- 1. How was Christianity used by the master to pacify slaves? - 2.
-How was Christianity used by the slave to promote rebellion?
+1. How was Christianity used by the master to pacify slaves?
+2. How was Christianity used by the slave to promote rebellion?

-Reading: Wilmore, chap.
-1; Branch, chap.
-1

-C. Theme: A family of preachers
+Reading: Wilmore, Chapter 1; Branch, Chapter 1 C. Theme: A Family of Preachers

-- 1. What was sharecropping and how could you avoid it? - 2.
-How did African Americans develop a middle-class?
+Questions: 1.
+What was sharecropping and how could you avoid it?
+2. How did African Americans develop a middle-class?

-Reading: Branch, chap.
-2

-D. Theme: Youthful rebellion
+Reading: Branch, Chapter 2 D. Theme: Youthful Rebellion

-1. Who were King's role models?
+Questions: 1.
+Who were King's role models?
 2. Why does King rebel against his father's profession?

-Reading: Carson, chaps.
-1 & 2
+Reading: Carson, Chapters 1 & 2 Quiz

 Week II.
-From Intellectual to Activist

-A. Theme: The Scholar Preacher
+From Intellectual to Activist A. Theme: The Scholar Preacher

-- 1. Is emotion escapism or a route to God?

-- 2. Are humans essentially good or essentially evil?

-- 3. Is it possible to love a group?
+Questions: 1.
+Is emotion escapism or a route to God?
+2. Are humans essentially good or essentially evil?
+3. Is it possible to love a group?

-Reading: Carson, chaps.
-3 & 4 Branch, chaps.
-3 & 4

-B. Theme: Gandhi and King Interview with Prof. Kusum Singh
+Reading: Carson, Chapters 3 & 4; Branch, Chapters 3 & 4 B. Theme: Gandhi and King Interview with Prof. Kusum Singh Questions

-Questions